How to Socialize a Kitten: Tips for Raising a Friendly Cat

 The sensitive period for socializing kittens is between 2 to 9 weeks of age.
 This is when their brains are most open to forming positive associations.

-If you adopted your kitten a little later (like 10–14 weeks), don’t worry it’s still possible to socialize them.
+If you adopted your kitten a little later (like 10–14 weeks), don’t worry it’s still possible to socialize them — just like we mention in how to brush cats’ teeth, patience and gentle routines pay off.
 It just may take more time, patience, and consistency.

 Early Kitten Training: Social Skills 101